vmware-tanzu/community-edition/docs/site/content/docs/latest/aws-install.md

 ## Step 3: Management Cluster Settings

-1. In the **Management Cluster Settings** section, select the **Development** or **Production** tile.
+1. In the **Management Cluster Settings** section, select an instance size for either **Development** or **Production**.
 If you select **Development**, the installer deploys a management cluster with a single control plane node.
 If you select **Production**, the installer deploys a highly available management cluster with three control plane nodes.
 Use the **Instance type** drop-down menu to select from different combinations of CPU, RAM, and storage for the control plane node VM or VMs.
-Select an instance size.
-The drop-down menu lists choices alphabetically, not by size.
+Choices are listed alphabetically, not by size.
 The minimum configuration is 2 CPUs and 8 GB memory.
 The list of compatible instance types varies in different regions.
 For information about the configuration of the different sizes of instances, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/).

 <!--Choose the configuration for the control plane node VMs depending on the expected workloads that it will run.
 For example, some workloads might require a large compute capacity but relatively little storage, while others might require a large amount of storage and less compute capacity. -->